Why Does My Child Need A Crown?

-While crowns are most often used to restore the teeth of adults, they may also be used to restore the primary teeth of a child.
-Crowns are the most common dental restoration used to save baby teeth damaged by decay and cannot be repaired with a filling.
+Crowns are the most common dental restoration used to save baby teeth damaged by decay that can’t be repaired with a filling.

 Types of Crowns

-Many different types of crowns are available in many different materials.
+Many types of crown materials are available.
 The type of crown that is right for you will be determined by your dental needs and budget.

 Porcelain Crowns

-Porcelain crowns are the most popular type of crown.
-They are made from a porcelain-based material that closely resembles the color and translucency of natural teeth.
+Porcelain crowns are made from a porcelain-based material that closely resembles the color and translucency of natural teeth.
 Porcelain crowns are durable and long-lasting and can be used to restore both front and back teeth.

 Porcelain Fused to Metal (PFM) Crowns

-Porcelain Fused to Metal crowns are made from a metal base with a porcelain overlay.
+Porcelain fused to metal is made from a metal base with a porcelain overlay.
 They are strong and durable and can be used to restore back teeth.
 PFM crowns are available in several different tooth-colored options to match adjacent teeth.

 Metal Crowns